savirb/savirb/README.md

 ### Hi there 👋

-I am a freshman at the University of Pennsylvania and am interested in computer science and mathematics.
+I am a rising sophomore at the University of Pennsylvania